Raku/doc/CONTRIBUTING.md

 Contributors may also specify one of the following tags.

-* LHF    - for a beginner to work on
+* LHF    - as in *low hanging fruit*, for a beginner to work on
 * big    - a big issue, requires research or consensus

 If you would like to contribute documentation or other bug fixes, please use